PacktPublishing/Cloud-Computing-Demystified-for-Aspiring-Professionals/Instructions/Chapter12/GCP-Tools/google_CLI_apitools.md

 ` gcloud GROUP | COMMAND [--account=ACCOUNT] `
 11. Google Cloud CLI commands comprise a call to GCP services, such as iam, and a command.

+> **Note**: If you missed the opportunity to learn how to use the Google Cloud CLI to create a resource, then I recommend revisiting Chapter 8.